valory-xyz/autonolas-tokenomics/audits/internal/README.md

 ##### Treasury function drainServiceSlashedFunds.  manual analysis
 ```
 Please pay attention:
 The problem is very similar to the previous one.
-As we receive ETH, but no updated ETOwn.
+As we receive ETH, but no updated ETHOwned.
 Receive ETH just locked in the contract.
 ```

 #### Fixed point library update